 \section{Introduction}

 Randomization is an important tool in concurrent and distributed computing.
 Concurrent algorithms can be made more efficient using randomization \cite{rabin1980n-process,rabin1982choice,morris1978counting} and some distributed synchronization problems have no deterministic solution \cite{fischer1985impossibility,lehmann1981advantages}.
-But despite the prevalance of randomization in concurrent computing over the last several decades, formal methods for these types of programs are limited.
-The mixture of \emph{computational effects} in probabilistic concurrent programs is a major source of difficulty in developing such techniques; random choice is introduced by sampling operations and nondeterminism arises from scheduling the concurrent threads.
-These two computational effects do not compose in standard ways \cite{varacca_winskel_2006}, so even just describing the semantics of such programs requires specialized models \cite{jifeng1997probabilistic,mciver2005abstraction,zilberstein2025denotational}.
+But despite the prevalence of randomization in concurrent computing over the last several decades, formal methods for such programs are limited.
+The mixture of \emph{computational effects} in probabilistic concurrent programs is a major source of difficulty in developing verification techniques; random choice is introduced by sampling operations and nondeterminism arises from scheduling the concurrent threads.
+These two computational effects do not compose in standard ways \cite{varacca_winskel_2006}, so even just describing the semantics of such programs requires specialized models \cite{jifeng1997probabilistic,mciver2005abstraction,zilberstein2025denotational,zilberstein2025demonic}.

 In this paper, we introduce \emph{Probabilistic Concurrent Outcome Logic} (\pcol), a logic for reasoning about programs that are both probabilistic and concurrent.
 In \pcol, preconditions and postconditions are not just assertions about a single program state.
 Instead, they describe the \emph{distribution of possible outcomes} that can arise from executing the program.
 A key challenge is that, in the concurrent setting, different orderings of threads can give rise to different distributions over program behaviors.
 To address this, \pcol takes inspiration from the recently introduced Demonic Outcome Logic (\dol) \cite{zilberstein2025demonic}, which supports reasoning about sequential probabilistic programs that additionally have a nondeterministic choice operator resolved by an adversary.
 Different nondeterministic choices can cause different distributions of behaviors in these programs, just as different thread interleavings can cause different distributions in the concurrent setting.